 - Load chrome://flags/#enable-tab-audio-muting in the browser's address bar.

 Once you have restarted Google Chrome, you may hover the mouse cursor over the audio icon of the tab and left-click on it to toggle the audio playback state between mute and unmute.

-While you can enable the muting controls in the tab bar of the Chrome browser to mute sites quickly, you may also use the audio controls of the browser's Site Settings.
+While you can mute sites in Chrome quickly by right-clicking on a tab and selecting the mute option, you may also use the audio controls of the browser's Site Settings.